Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Theoretical Justification

 \section{Theoretical Justification}

-In this section, we establish the convergence rate of our proposed DRL estimator to its population counterpart $\fH$.
-For $l\in[L]$, we use $\Del{l}:= \hf{l}-\f{l}$ to denote the estimation error of $\hf{l}$ and use $n = \min_{l\in[L]} n_l$ to denote the smallest sample size among the $L$ groups of source data.

-Before presenting the results, we first state the required conditions. \begin{Assumption} {The number of source groups $L$} is finite.
+In this section, we establish the convergence rates for the plug-in estimator $\tfH$ defined in \eqref{eq: Magging plug-in} and the bias-corrected estimator $\hfH$ defined in \eqref{eq: Magging cs}.
+We start with the following condition. \begin{Assumption} The number of source domains $L$ is finite.
 The matrix $\Gamma$ defined in \eqref{eq: identification} is positive definite with $\eigenGamma > 0$.
-There exists some positive constant $\sigma^2_{\varepsilon}$ such that $ \max_{l\in [L]}\max_{i\in [n_l]} \E[(\eps{l}_i)^2|\X{l}_i] \leq \sigma^2_{\varepsilon}.$ \end{Assumption} We assume the constant group number to simplify the presentation while our analysis can be extended to handle a growing $L$.
-The definition of $\Gamma$ ensures it is a positive semi-definite matrix, and we further require its smallest eigenvalue strictly greater than $0$, which will be fulfilled as long as the models $\{\f{l}\}_{l\in [L]}$ are linearly independent.
-As for the group noise, we make no assumptions regarding its homogeneity within or across groups but only require its second moment bounded by some constant.
+There exists some positive constant $\sigma^2_{\varepsilon}>0$ such that $ \max_{l\in [L]}\max_{i\in [n_l]} \E[(\eps{l}_i)^2|\X{l}_i] \leq \sigma^2_{\varepsilon}.$ \end{Assumption} We assume the finite count of source domains to simplify the presentation, although our analysis can be extended to allow for growing $L$.
+The requirement of $\Gamma$ being positive definite is ensured if the individual source models $\{\f{l}\}_{l\in [L]}$ are linearly independent.
+As for the noise level, we do not impose homogeneity across or within sources but only require its second moment to be bounded by some constant.